damian-sztankowski/Deployment-Readiness-Auditor/README.md

 ## ☁️ Deployment to Google Cloud Run

+> [!TIP]
-Cloud Run is the best way to host DRA.
+> Cloud Run is the best way to host DRA.
 It's serverless, scales to zero, and highly secure.

 ### 1. Build and Deploy in One Command
 Replace `[PROJECT_ID]` with your actual Google Cloud Project ID.
 This command uses the provided `Dockerfile` to bundle and serve your app automatically.